arash16/nuxt-ssr-cache/README.md

 In this example we have used a multi tiered cache.
 You could also use a simpler memory/redis only cache.
 `pages` is an array of route-prefixes that should be cached.

+If you provide a version, it will be stored inside cache.
+Later when you deploy a new version, old cache will be automatically purged.

 ## License
 MIT